 The preparation of financial statements requires management to exercise judgment in the process of applying its accounting policies.
 Judgments are regularly evaluated and are based on management's experience and other factors, including expectations about future events that are believed to be reasonable under the circumstances.
-In preparing the Company's unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2021, the Company used the same accounting policies and methods of computation as in the Company's audited consolidated annual financial statements for the financial year ended December 31, 2020.
-The following section discusses significant accounting policy judgments which have been made in connection with the condensed interim consolidated financial statements for the three and six months period ended June 30, 2021:
+In preparing the Company's unaudited condensed interim consolidated financial statements for the three months ended March 31, 2022, the Company used the same accounting policies and methods of computation as in the Company's audited consolidated annual financial statements for the financial year ended December 31, 2021.
+The following section discusses significant accounting policy judgments which have been made in connection with the financial statements for the three months ended March 31, 2022: